Language-Research-Technology/ldaca-website/content/resources/user-guides/crate-o/spreadsheet-upload/index.md

 @id | Data entry | A unique identifier for the person, generated from the `name` column.
 Identifiers should be prefixed with `#`.
 @type | Pre-filled | The type of the entity.
-Only `Person` is valid. name | Data entry | The name of the person. language | Data entry | The language spoken by the person. gender | Data entry | The gender of the person. birthDate | Data entry | The birth date (year) of the person.
+Only `Person` is valid. name | Data entry | The name of the person. language | Data entry | The language spoken by the person.
+An example of an optional metadata field from the source data. gender | Data entry | The gender of the person.
+An example of an optional metadata field from the source data. birthDate | Data entry | The birth date (year) of the person.
+An example of an optional metadata field from the source data.

 <br>